 Introduce continuous and interim FDIA to the sensor data.

-Evaluate the DL models' accuracy post-attack, focusing on the degradation of their predictive capabilities.
+Evaluate the DL models' accuracy post-attack, focusing on the quantitative degradation of their predictive capabilities.

 Comparative Analysis and Conclusions

 Compare the resilience of the DL models against FDIA and determine which model(s) maintain predictive accuracy despite the attacks.